mondaycom/monday-sdk-js/README.md

 <br/>

 ### **`monday.storage`**
-Provides access to the Storage API, see below.
+Provides access to the Storage API.
+See below for methods and explanation.

 <br/>